ealingcommoner/RiverPollutionNetwork/README.md

 ## To do next
 - Test sensors with a range of materials including mineral water and distilled water.
+- Tweak power settings.
+I had experimented with taking 25 readings over a minute, this offers no benefit over a single reading, therefore I am testing 5 readings with a delay of 100ms making live time half a second.
+I'm also dialling duty cycle down to 30 minutes to boost battery life.
 - Deploy to river.
 Ideally these will just be attached to a stake and hammered in.

 You could build a cluster model with a range of sensors (TDO, TDS and temperature) for the best possible range of readings.
-To cover more river I have a few ideas, either getting local volunteers to host their own base stations or to build some simple relay stations based around the remote sensor design.
-I also want to make these solar powered in future.
+To cover more river I have a few ideas, either getting local volunteers to host their own base stations and/or or some simple relay stations based around the Brent Box design.
+A relay design has obvious weak points as losing a single relay cuts off everything downrange.
+My preferance would be to combine relays and base stations along the route for a more resilient network design.

+## Brent Box 2
+Our plan is to deploy the sensors for a month and see if we get useful data.
+The only way to replenish the batteries will be to get in the river and physically open the boxes to replace, which will get tiresome very fast.
+A future version of the network will need to be solar powered so we can just place and forget.
+I'm looking at the Adafruit solar charging system and a slightly larger box to do this.

 ## Notes on project
-- This is my first Arduino project and I'm extremely grateful to the Radiohead library creators for making this easy.
+- This is my first microcontroller project and I'm extremely grateful to the Radiohead library creators for making this easy.
 - If you think this is something that can help your community please do it.
-Feel free to use, criticise or modify anything I've created to make it happen.
+Feel free to use, criticise or modify anything I've created to make it happen but please give credit where appropriate.
+If you want to build your own maybe wait until I've finished the first test and see if any unexpected bugs emerge.
 - Massive thanks to the incredible service from The Pi Hut and Pimoroni.
 As ever I'm staggered by the sheer creativity of Adafruit and their incredible board.